nissbran/identity-server-workshop/exercises/02-LoginPage-ImplicitFlow/README.md

 ### Step 3

-Next we need to introduce the concept of users.
+Next we introduce the concept of users.
 For demo and development purposes IdentityServer has the concept of TestUser.
-We are going to add two users:
+We are going to use TestUsers in this workshop, so we add two users:

 ```C#
 services.AddIdentityServer()